cathyxinchangli/cee498ds-project11/manuscript.md

 ## Introduction

 By utilizing modern electric meters, it possible to collect and store enormous amount of data about building energy consumption.
 This data can be used to predict energy consumption and help energy providers manage energy (electricity) output and plan for energy peaks/lows.
-It can also help the indiviudal resident keep track of their energy usage and perhaps even recommend energy saving actions.
+It can also help the individual resident keep track of their energy usage and perhaps even recommend energy saving actions.

 As the human population increases, it is vital to lower the current energy footprint of each individual and conserve the limited resources earth has to offer, to future generations.
 Each generation has a responsibility to manage resource consumption so that future generations' ability to use the very same resources is not jeopardized.